cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 As of version `2.0.0` the agent is implemented using the [Derived Information Framework]'s (DIF) `DerivationWithTimeSeries` concept to ensure proper data provenance.
 The required input instances to derive a forecast are described in the [required derivation markup](#13-required-derivation-markup) section below.
 The agent is designed to be deployed as a Docker container and can be deployed either as standalone version or as part of a larger Docker stack.

 The Python library [Darts] is used to create the forecasts (and similarly to define, train, and store forecasting models).
-It contains a variety of models, from classics such as ARIMA over Facebook's Prophet to deep neural networks and transformers.
+It contains a variety of models, from classics such as ARIMA over [Facebook Prophet] to deep neural networks and transformers.

 &nbsp;